-Uber approaches Grubhub with acquisition offer: Sources
+Uber approaches Grubhub with acquisition offer: sources

+Uber Technologies Inc has made an offer to buy online food delivery company GrubHub Inc, Bloomberg News reported on Tuesday.

-REUTERS: Uber Technologies is in negotiations to buy online food delivery company Grubhub in an all-stock deal, according to people familiar with the matter.
+REUTERS: Uber Technologies Inc is in negotiations to buy online food delivery company Grubhub Inc in an all-stock deal, according to people familiar with the matter.

 A merger could give Uber Eats' money-losing restaurant delivery service a leg up on market leader DoorDash at a time when the coronavirus pandemic has upended Uber's core business of shuttling people from place to place.